IAAA-Lab/CACIN/README.md

 This part is the application of our website
 ####  incunabulaAdmin
 This part is responsible for admin web application.
-#### docs
-This part contains the images and videos of the application

 ## Installation